haphazardsolutions/fakesmrt/README.md

 A modular framework for training and deploying resource-efficient language models on modest hardware.

+### Note

+fakesmrt is being ported over from our blobjectdb platform, and at the moment, there's only one volunteer analyst working part-part-part-time on the task.
+It is likely that the codebase will not be functional for quite some time.
+We appreciate your patience.

-### Nomenclature Note
+### Nomenclature

+*SSM*: Rather than training LLMs, Large Language Models, fakesmrt focuses on SSMs, Small Semantic Models.
+These one-megaparameter models are trained on English text converted to the bAIsic sementic language, allowing training data containing divergent vocabularies to contribute to compatible micromodels.

+*bAIsic* and *MESH*: Each micromodel is attached to a bAIsic (Baseline Artificial Intelligence Semantic Interpretation Codex) MESH (Meaning-Embedded Semantic Hash) containing mappings of semantic roots to context-specific vocabulary.
+When blending micromodels, we also combine their attached MESH objects, allowing the blended logic to communicate through a larger matrix of conceptualized vocabulary.

-To maintain brevity and clarity, we employ "X" as a parameter unit count.
+*X*: To maintain brevity and clarity, we employ "X" as a parameter unit count.
 1KX indicates one *kiloparameter* (a model with 1024 parameters), while 1MX indicates one *megaparameter* (a model with 1024 x 1024 = 1048576 parameters), and so on.

 ## Overview